-It’s mesmerizing to watch taffy being pulled and wrapped and to see the collection of old fashioned candy machines throughout the store.
+It's mesmerizing to watch taffy as it's pulled and wrapped and to see the collection of old fashioned candy machines throughout the store.
 Both children and the young-at-heart will enjoy observing the process!

 You can purchase pre-packaged bags of saltwater taffy or mix-and-match your own favorite flavors.

 River Street Sweets is a visual delight, with candy artfully displayed in beautiful antique bins.